PATH (rail system): Former roster

 Before the Port Authority takeover, the H&M system used rolling stock series that were given letters from A to J. All of these cars, except for the D and H series, were known as "black cars" for their color.
 There were a total of 325 cars in series A through J, of which 255 were black cars.
 The first 190 cars, in classes A through C, were ordered for the initial H&M service and delivered in 1909–1911.
 The cars, which were built in seven modular segments, measured 48.25 ft long with a loading gauge of 8.83 ft and a height of 12 ft, with longitudinal seating and three doors on each side.
 They were ordered to the narrow specifications of the Hudson Tubes, and were light enough that they could be tested on the Second Avenue elevated in Manhattan, which could only support lightweight trains.

-Seventy-five cars in classes E through G were added in 1921–1923, allowing the H&M to lengthen train consists from six to seven cars each to eight.
+Seventy-five cars in classes E through G were added in 1921–1923, allowing the H&M to lengthen all train consists to a uniform eight cars.
 Although classes E-G had similar exterior dimensions to classes A-C, the E-G series had higher capacity, were heavier, and had substantially different window designs compared to the A-C series.
 The last order of black cars, the 20 cars in series J, was delivered in 1928.
 Many of the black cars remained in service from their inception until the H&M's bankruptcy in 1954.
 By that time, they required considerable maintenance.

 The PRR and H&M joint service comprised 40 cars in classes D and H, which were owned by the H&M, as well as 72 cars from the MP38 class, which were owned by the PRR.
 Sixty MP38s and 36 Class D cars were delivered in 1911, when the service first operated.
 In 1927, an additional 12 MP38 cars were ordered under the MP38A classification, as well as four Class H cars.
 As a result of the different manufacturers and the long duration between the two pairs of orders, the Class D and MP38 cars' designs were noticeably different from the Class H and MP38A cars' designs.
 The red cars were branded with the names of both companies to signify the partnership.
-The red cars suffered from corrosion and design defects, and were unusable by 1954.
+Known collectively as the "red cars" for their PRR-derived paint scheme, they suffered from corrosion and design defects, and were unusable by 1954.
 All of the red and black car series were designed to be operationally compatible.